GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling-in-chrome-88/index.md

 ### Animation

-Animation is a visual thing, so it shouldn't use CPU time when the page is hidden.
+Animation is a visual thing, so it shouldn't use CPU time when the page is _hidden_.

 [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
 is much better at scheduling animation work than JavaScript timers.
 It